tedsecretsource/hunds-und-katzen/README.md

 various intervals.
 So for a good UX, we want to control the way they are revealed to the user.
 We use a special React component called `<SuspenseList>` where we set the reveal order.

+There's some magic that you need to make happen behind the scene though.
+This function fetchPostsForPage is responsible for doing the fetch requests for your data.
+In a nutshell, this is what it does in
+pseudo-code:

+    Start the fetch and create a promise object
+    Create a suspender object that returns the result of the promise (promise.then(...))
+    Return a function called 'read' where
+      If the promise is pending, return the suspender If the promise returns and error, throw the error If the promise is successful, return the result

+For a series, simply do the same thing, but with an array of promises.